FAQs for Women's Right to Know

 The physician or referring physician, or the qualified agent of either physician, who is to perform the abortion, is responsible for informing the female, in person or by telephone (cannot be provided by tape recording), at least 24 hours before the abortion, of the following information:

-The probable gestational age of the unborn child at the time the abortion is to be performed; and
+- The probable gestational age and presence of a detectable human heartbeat of the unborn child at the time the abortion is to be performed; and

 How does the law define “probable gestational age of the unborn child?”